showkit/PhoneGap-3.0.0/README.md

 * ***This plugin/demo has been upgraded from PhoneGap v2.7.0 to PhoneGap v3.0.0 and verfied to work.***
 * ***If you just want to see a working demo, feel free to ``git clone git@github.com:showkit/PhoneGap-3.0.0.git``.
 The ShowKit-PhoneGapPlugin itself is a working demo.***
-  * Required ShowKit.framework to make it run.
-After you clone it, follow the first three bullets of step 1.
+  * Required ShowKit.framework to make it run (follow the first three bullets of step 1).
   * Required you to insert your api key in your /platforms/ios/www/js/index.js.
   * Required you to change the subscribers prefix in login.html and dashboard.html(This can be found on your susbcribers page, it is the number before each subscribers username)
 * ***Before you start step 1, you should have an existing phonegap app.
 If you don't, please checkout PhoneGap's [iOS Platforms](http://docs.phonegap.com/en/3.0.0/guide_platforms_ios_index.md.html#iOS%20Platform%20Guide) page.***